Montessori & Accelerated Learning Preschool

 Are they robbed of their childhood and forced into boring academic learning?

+A recent Grattan Institute report found one-third of Australian kids are failing to learn to read proficiently.
+They also pointed out that phonics was essential and phonics is at the heart of the Montessori method.
 We have designed a program for children to learn educational skills in really fun ways that takes into account their stages of development and interests.
 With our program a child can learn their letter sounds and be phonetically reading in a month if they practice it for just two or three minutes every day!
 There is absolutely nothing they are missing out on by spending these few minutes a day working on these skills and so much to gain!
 They have so much time every day to socialise, play outside, do craft, puzzles, build, paint, the list goes on…

-And actually it is something that children are really interested in, and who could blame them, their lives are based around emulating and wanting to do what they see their older siblings and parents do, and language is indisputably integral to human life.
+Learning is actually something that children are really interested in, and who could blame them, their lives are based around emulating and wanting to do what they see their older siblings and parents do, and language is indisputably integral to human life.
 Language, maths, science, geography are all such fundamental parts of our every day lives, it seems only natural that a child should have a healthy curiosity for these things.
 Writing is everywhere in their world, on signs, books, shops, toys etc.

 As children's interest in communication and learning language is at a peak time between the ages of 2.5 years and 5 years, a child is at the right developmental stage to learn to read.
 At 2.5 a child is absorbing vocabulary and learns the letter sounds with ease, quickly developing their reading skills with very little effort.
 We know from studies on learning another language that at this age the children are going through a period where they can develop language skills quickly and easily.
 At five years old children are starting to leave this phase of language absorption and we find that they are less interested and tend to take longer to acquire the skills.